q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 ### 3. Linear datamodel score (LDS) computation

-*Note: The testing set consists of the model behaviors from retrained models using the data model distribution, following **Step 1**.
+*Note: The testing set consists of the model behaviors from retrained models using the datamodel distribution, following **Step 1**.

 To compute linear datamodel score (LDS) for a given unlearning method and a attribution kernel, e.g. Shapley, execute the following command